Why is my hard drive/SSD not showing full capacity after clone?

 ● Besides extending volume, you can also use the unallocated space to create one or more new partitions.
 Just right-click on the unallocated space and select New Simple Volume.

-If you can neither use the unallocated space to extend the adjacent partition nor create a new partition, then your cloned hard drive is larger than 2TB and it is MBR partition style.
-On MBR disk, disk space beyond 2TB will become unusable.
+If you find yourself unable to utilize the unallocated space to extend the adjacent partition or create a new partition on your cloned hard drive, it is likely that the hard drive is larger than 2TB and is using the MBR (Master Boot Record) partition style.
+Unfortunately, on MBR disks, any space beyond the 2TB limit becomes unusable.

-Or if you want a way to prevent cloned hard drive not showing full capacity in the first place?
-Keep reading to learn more.
+Alternatively, if you want to avoid encountering the issue of the cloned hard drive not showing its full capacity in the first place, there are preventative measures you can take.
+Keep reading to learn more about these preventive steps.

-The key to cloning hard drives of different sizes without leaving unallocated space is to choose a proper cloning software.
-There is specialized hard disk cloning software called AOMEI Backupper Professional that can help you clone hard drive to a larger one without causing disk capacity loss.
+The key to cloning hard drives of different sizes without leaving unallocated space is to choose the proper cloning software.
+There is specialized hard disk cloning software called AOMEI Backupper Professional that can help you clone a hard drive to a larger one without causing disk capacity loss.

-For cloning to a much larger HDD or SSD, AOMEI Backupper gives you two options to manage the partition size.
-You can manually edit the partition size on the clone disk or let the program automatically adjust the partition size to fit up the entire hard drive.
+• When cloning to a larger HDD or SSD, AOMEI Backupper offers two ways to handle the partition size.
+You can either adjust the partitions manually or let the software automatically expand them to fill the new disk space.

-Download AOMEI Backupper now to have a try.
+Download AOMEI Backupper Pro now to have a try.

 ★ Step-by-step guide to clone to a larger SSD without cloned SSD not showing full capacity issue

 AOMEI Backupper provides an intuitive interface, which makes all operations in AOMEI Backupper quite easy.
-To clone hard drive to larger SSD or HDD, you can follow the steps below.
+To clone the hard drive to a larger SSD or HDD, you can follow the steps below.

 1. Connect the target SSD to your computer and make sure it is detected.